mindaffect/pymindaffectBCI/README.rst

 This SDK provides the functionality needed to add Brain Controls to your own applications.
 However, it *does not* provide the actual brain measuring hardware (i.e. EEG) or the brain-signal decoding algorithms.

 In order to allow you to develop and test your Brain Controlled applications without connecting to a real mindaffect Decoder, we provide a so called "fake recogniser".
 This fake recogniser simulates the operation of the true mindaffect decoder to allow easy development and debugging.
 Before starting with the example output and presentation modules.
-You can download the fakerecogniser from our `github page <https://github.com/mindaffect/pymindaffectBCI/tree/master/bin>`_
+You can download the fakerecogniser from our github page `bin directory <https://github.com/mindaffect/pymindaffectBCI/tree/master/bin>`_

 You should start this fake recogniser by running, either ::